 Yusuf Jeffers

-How to do it: Stand with feet hip-width apart, take a step back with left foot, heel lifted and left toes in line with right heel.
+in a ton of different ways.
+To get started, try this beginner kettlebell workout: Stand with feet hip-width apart, take a step back with left foot, heel lifted and left toes in line with right heel.
 Hold kettlebell in left hand down by side.
 Hinge at hips by sending butt straight back.
 Maintaining a flat back and core engaged, pull kettlebell to hip, elbow staying close to side.
 Extend arm.
 Drive through right foot to stand up, extending hips.
 Repeat.
 Then switch sides.

 4. Racked Forward to Lateral Lunge